 Brokers connect suppliers and consumers aiming to reach a transaction.
 They are renowned for their sales skills.

-To justify their work, both brokers and consultants add even more complexity to a market which is complex per se.
+To justify their work, both brokers and consultants add even more complexity than existing to this market.
 However, having the right tools and information to understand technical terms and the issues that the market may imply, managing gas & power contracts is within everybody’s reach.

 II.
 Why is it more advantageous to sign a contract directly with the supplier?